SpiderMonkey JSAPI

 parent

-Most objects have a parent
+Most objects have a parent. ( JS_GetParent )

 own properties

-A property of an object that is not inherited from its prototype
+A property of an object that is not inherited from its prototype.

-Almost every object can have any number of its own properties
+Almost every object can have any number of its own properties.

-Most properties also have a stored value
+Most properties also have a stored value.

 Stored value

-of an object property is its last known value.
+The stored value of an object property is its last known value.

-fetches a property's stored value without triggering its getter.
+JS_DefinePropertyallows the application to specify a property's initial stored value.JS_LookupPropertyfetches a property's stored value without triggering its getter.

 JSClass

-Every object is associated with aJSClass
+Every object is associated with aJSClass.

 JSString

-Represents a primitive JavaScript string
+Represents a primitive JavaScript string in the JSAPI.

-An array of char16_t
+An array of char16_t characters and a length.

 JSNative